 How we anchored the 2026 numbers

-We cross-checked against FAIR Health Consumer, which lets anyone look up the median paid amount (after insurer negotiation) for D1110 in their ZIP code from a database of roughly 51 billion claim lines.
+We cross-checked against FAIR Health Consumer, which lets anyone look up the median paid amount (after insurer negotiation) for D1110 in their ZIP code from a database of billions of claim lines.
 FAIR Health's "paid" figure typically runs 25% to 35% below the ADA's "billed" figure because insurers negotiate down, so we report ranges that span both.
 We also pulled state Medicaid fee schedules for the same procedure codes; Medicaid reimbursement is usually the floor of what any dentist accepts, and it tells you the lowest practical rate in a given state.

 None of this involves us calling dentists or "estimating from a small sample".
 Every number you see on this page either ties back to a published government or industry dataset, or is labeled as an estimate with the triangulation method shown.
 We don't invent data, and we don't dress up author opinion as research.
 The numbers are good enough to plan around; for a fee quote on a real appointment, always call the practice.